git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

   * The Drumpads use the colors set in the drum machine for each pad.
   * There are three additional drum sequencers.
 Press Shift in drum mode and use upper 4 scene buttons to change between the four modes.
 2nd mode displays 4 drum sound, 3rd mode 8.
 Use the lower 4 scene buttons (while holding Shift) in 2nd mode to toggle between the drum sounds 1-4, 5-8, 9-12, 13-16.
 Use the lower 2 scene buttons in 3rd mode to toggle the drum sounds 1-8, 9-16.
 The fourth mode displays 64 drum pads.

+## Drum 4 and Drum 8 sequencer

+Press _"Note"_ and select *Drum 4* or *Drum 8*.

+These drum sequencers show 4 or 8 drum sounds for sequencing.
+Use the Page buttons to move in the clip.

+## Drum 64 play mode

+Press _"Note"_ and select *Drum 64*.

+This mode gives you 64 pads for playing a drum device.
+The 16 pads in the left lower area are the same as in the drum sequencer mode.

 ## Raindrop sequencer

 Press _"Note"_ and select *Raindrp* to change to the Raindrop Sequencer.